xlwings/xlwings/docs/troubleshooting.rst

 Solution:

 1) Verifiy that an interpreter is installed.
 This can be an installation provided by conda, virtual environment or the xlwings-installer(requires pro)
-2) Check the configuration of xlwings accoring to its hierachy :ref:`_config_hierarchy:`
+2) Check the configuration of xlwings accoring to its hierachy :ref:`config_hierarchy`